robertorcosta/azure-docs.pt-br/articles/azure-sql/database/secure-database-tutorial.md

 > [!div class="checklist"]
 >
 > - Criar regras de firewall no nível do servidor e do banco de dados
-> - Configurar um administrador do Azure AD (Active Directory)
+> - Configurar um administrador do Azure AD (Azure Active Directory)
 > - Gerenciar o acesso do usuário com a autenticação do SQL, a autenticação do Azure AD e cadeias de conexão seguras
 > - Habilitar recursos de segurança, como a segurança de dados avançada, a auditoria, a máscara de dados e a criptografia